dmarshNAIT/dmarshNAIT.github.io/DMIT1508_normalization.markdown

 We evaluate database design by how well it minimizes data redundancy, and the occurrence of anomalies.

 ### Step 1: Create initial table
+1. The initial table must have a primary key identified, after considering all candidates.
+1. Repeating groups are listed in parentheses.
+Repeating groups are attributes that hae multiple values within the view.

 ### Step 2: Apply the rules of 1NF
 1. A table must contain only *atomic* attributes.